Let’s face it. Stocking your baby registry and steering your cart through the baby super store is overwhelming, especially if you’re a first timer.

-These product recommendations are culled from interviews with experts, such as manufacturers, baby sleep trainers, pediatricians and my own experience as a baby gear shopper/Babierge Trusted Partner and clogs-on-the-ground reporting (those are the shoes I wear to baby product trade shows, where I spend hours on my feet meeting with retailers, manufacturers and distributors for product info).
+These product recommendations are culled from interviews with manufacturers, baby sleep trainers, pediatricians and my experience as a baby gear shopper/Babierge Trusted Partner, and my own reporting from baby product trade shows, where I spend hours chatting with retailers, manufacturers and distributors for product info.

 Keep in mind that you don’t need to be completely geared up from day one.
 Some products can wait until after your baby is born.
 And some gear may be completely optional.
 If you breast feed exclusively, for example, you may not need any bottles.
 None.

-Infant car seat: It’s a must-have for everyone; even New Yorker City dwellers who don’t drive need one for taxi rides.
-Add a stroller frame, and it turns into an economical stroller.
-Viola!
+An infant car seat is a must-have for everyone.
+Even New Yorker City dwellers who don’t drive need one for taxi rides.

 Sanity saver: Pick the infant car seat first, then a corresponding stroller or stroller frame.
 It’s just easier to do it like that.

-If you pick an infant car seat with a load leg or anti-rebound bar, make it into a travel system.
-Check out the compatible strollers in this post.
+If you pick an infant car seat with a load leg or anti-rebound bar, make it into a travel system by matching it with a corresponding stroller.
 Examples:

-Stroller muffs for cold climates: 7 A.M.
-Enfant Warmmuffs.
-In the winter, attached stroller gloves come in handy.
+Stroller muffs (optional) for cold climates: If you’re having a winter baby, attached stroller gloves come in handy.